pouriyajamshidi/tcping/README.md

 ## Usage

-Go to the directory/folder in which you have downloaded the application.
+Go to the directory/folder in which you have downloaded the application and extract the compressed file.

 ### On ```Linux``` and ```macOS```